ATSPACE tightened up their SMTP mail servers so hosted domains won’t be used for SPAM. Great. I’m a customer; please tell me first.

 Whatever my software announces itself as, ATSPACE insists this must resolve to some public internet address, but if this is true, how can any computer behind a NAT router work?
 The ATSPACE policy also fails for any company that has an outbound email server named baracuda.company.com or cuda.company.com or anything.company.com, because although company.com is findable on the internet, of course their internally named emails server isn’t.

-None of my other ISP have any trouble with this issue.
+None of my other ISPs have any trouble with this issue.
 Maybe every company trying to send me emails can fix it on their end to satisfy ATSPACE’s arrogance.
 An individual laptop user cannot change what the email program sends out to identify itself.
-Maybe if ATSPACE loses several thousand customers, they’ll start to pay attention to whatever stupid thing some tech person thinks they’re doing right.
+Maybe if ATSPACE loses several thousand customers, they’ll start to pay attention.